Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Abstract

 \section{Abstract}

-Radio Frequency Fingerprinting (RFF) techniques promise to authenticate wireless devices at the physical layer based on inherent hardware imperfections introduced during manufacturing.
+\acf{RFF} techniques promise to authenticate wireless devices at the physical layer based on inherent hardware imperfections introduced during manufacturing.
 Such RF transmitter imperfections are reflected into over-the-air signals, allowing receivers to accurately identify the RF transmitting source.
-Recent advances in Machine Learning, particularly in Deep Learning (DL), have improved the ability of RFF systems to extract and learn complex features that make up the device-specific fingerprint.
-However, integrating DL techniques with RFF and operating the system in real-world scenarios presents numerous challenges.
-This article identifies and analyzes these challenges while considering the three reference phases of any DL-based RFF system: (i) data collection and preprocessing, (ii) training, and finally, (iii) deployment.
-Our investigation points out the current open problems that prevent real deployment of RFF while discussing promising future directions, thus paving the way for further research in the area.
+Recent advances in Machine Learning, particularly in \acf{DL}, have improved the ability of RFF systems to extract and learn complex features that make up the device-specific fingerprint.
+However, integrating \ac{DL} techniques with \ac{RFF} and operating the system in real-world scenarios presents numerous challenges, originating from the embedded systems and the \ac{DL} research domains.
+This paper systematically identifies and analyzes the essential considerations and challenges encountered in the creation of \ac{DL}-based RFF systems across their typical development life-cycle, which include (i) data collection and preprocessing, (ii) training, and finally, (iii) deployment.
+Our investigation provides a comprehensive overview of the current open problems that prevent real deployment of \ac{DL}-based \ac{RFF} systems while also discussing promising research opportunities to enhance the overall accuracy, robustness, and privacy of these systems.